-To graduate from the Nisbet Honors Program, students complete a minimum of 5 honors courses in the following categories:
+To graduate from the Nisbet Honors Program, all students must complete the following three courses:

-- Freshman honors seminar (or, if a student enters as a late entrant, another honors course to replace it)
+- Freshman honors seminar (199H) (or, if a student begins the program as a late entrant, another honors course to replace it.)

 - Interdisciplinary honors seminar (299H course)